National Chi Nan University: Founding

 Land which had been the property of the Taiwan Sugar Corporation was selected as the campus of the new university in January 1992.
 The initial phase of construction of the university was completed in July 1995.
 The first classes of graduate students were enrolled at the University in September 1995.
 The first classes of undergraduates registered in September 1996, along with the official opening of the campus.

 921 earthquake

 When the devastating 1999 Jiji earthquake struck Nantou County on 21 September 1999 (921), all major buildings and dormitories in campus were critically damaged, and the University suffered a great loss of equipment and basic infrastructure.
 President Ricard Lee had led the three-day evacuation of the entire student body and the provisional relocation to the campus of National Taiwan University in Taipei City for one semester.
 The restoration of the campus was mostly completed in the following six months.
 The student body and all the Colleges went back to the campus in the next semester.

 Ranking

 Colleges

-NCNU has four colleges: Education, Humanities, Management, and Science and Technology.
+NCNU has six colleges: Education, Humanities, Management, Science and Technology, Shui Sha Lian and Nursing and Health Welfare.